Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 Miguel Cabrera At The Plate

-- In 71 games played this season, he has hit a homer in just two of them.

-- Cabrera has driven home a run in 16 games this year (22.5%), including more than one RBI in 5.6% of his games.
+- He has hit a long ball in two of 72 games played this season, and in 0.8% of his plate appearances.

-- He has scored a run in 15 of 71 games so far this year.
+- He has scored in 15 of 72 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.